Ex-White House aide a 'no-show' at impeachment probe, awaits ruling on testimony

 “We are not willing to allow the White House to engage us in a lengthy game of ‘rope-a-dope’ in the courts.
 So we press forward,” Schiff said.
 “We will not allow the White House to delay our investigation.”

-(Graphic: The impeachment inquiry - here)
+(Graphic: The impeachment inquiry, here)

-Reporting by Patricia Zengerle; Additional reporting by Alexandra Alper, Andy Sullivan, Lawrence Hurley and Doina Chiacu; Writing by Doina Chiacu and Patricia Zengerle; Editing by Grant McCool and Paul Simao
+Reporting by Patricia Zengerle; Additional reporting by Alexandra Alper, Andy Sullivan, Lawrence Hurley, Steve Holland and Doina Chiacu; Writing by Doina Chiacu and Patricia Zengerle; Editing by Grant McCool, Paul Simao and Cynthia Osterman